sagemathinc/cocalc-doc/source/explorer.rst

    :local:
    :depth: 1

-Use the File Explorer to browse, open, and manage files in the selected directory within your project.
+After a project is opened, you can use the File Explorer to browse, open, and manage files in the selected directory within your project.

+You can launch a short introduction to the Explorer by clicking the blue **Tour** button.
+This is one of several :doc:`tours` of features in CoCalc.

 .. figure:: img/explorer-c.png
     :width: 100%